Turin Italy – When To Go and What To See

 Visiting the First Italian Capital

-Turin Italy, is one of my favorite cities in Italy.
-While everyone is speaking about south of Italy, the Amalfi coast and Portofino, I will tell you that you are missing a lot by not traveling to the northwest part of the country – the Piedmont (Piemonte) region.
+Turin in Italy is one of my favourite cities in the country.
+While everyone is speaking about south of Italy, the Amalfi coast and Portofino, I will tell you that you are missing a lot by not travelling to the northwest part of the country – the Piedmont (Piemonte) region.

 WHY VISIT TURIN, ITALY